djpisano3/chiles-pipeline/README.md

 	changed flagging to clip spw=14, then determine RMS for RFLAG, then flag. no EXTEND on flagging routines anymore
 		time-averaging is still being done for the target (using preset RMS)

+v3.4:   Masking of RFI-affected channels is done for calibrators in the initial module.
+Plots have also been updated.

 Detailed description of CHILES pipeline scripts: